 RIHANNA'S FIRE ENGINE RED HAIR color brought a modern twist to classic hairstyles that were once the preserve of white songstresses and Hollywood starlets.
 By Ben Arogundade.
+Mar.
+10, 2021.

-Distinctiveness is more difficult than ever in modern pop, and when it comes to image, today’s stars are under intense pressure to perpetually come up with fresh styles.
+DISTINCTIVENESS IS MORE DIFFICULT THAN EVER in modern pop, and when it comes to image, today’s stars are under intense pressure to perpetually come up with fresh styles.
 Female music artists in particular are compelled to keep delivering the kind of out-of-this-world hairstyles and costume changes that fans have come to demand, and which keeps media interest bubbling.
 We are now in an age when a singer's new hairstyle attracts almost as much attention as their new single.

 RIHANNA'S RED HAIR COLOR

-Vogue magazine endorsed Rihanna's fashion statement when it featured her red hair color on the cover of its April 2011 edition.
-Soon her fans around the world rushed to copy her.
+Rihanna's red hairstyle quickly caught on, and fans began to Google queries about her new style.
+The search engine, which records numbers for all global Internet queries, reported that 9,000 people per month Googled the term, “Rihanna red hair”.
+Vogue magazine endorsed the recording star’s fashion statement when it featured her red hair on the cover of its April 2011 edition.
+Her fans around the world rushed to copy her.
 In June 2011, at All Saints High School in Merseyside, England, 15-year-old schoolgirl Millie Foley was sent home after turning up for lessons with her long hair dyed a fire engine red color.
 “I just wanted my hair to look like Rihanna,” she confessed.

-The number of people worldwide who Google the phrase, “Rihanna red wig” each month.
+The number of people worldwide who Google the phrase, “Rihanna red wig?” each month.

 The number of people worldwide who Google the phrase, “Rihanna red hair” each month.